sauvc/rulebook/rulebook.md

 #### Example 3

 - Team launches AUV from starting zone.
 - AUV crosses the gate and completes the Navigation task.
 - AUV find the drums and successfully drops the ball in the <span style="color:blue">blue drum</span>, but touches the side of the wall momentarily while looking for the drum.
- - AUV tries to find the flare, but can't find it and has to be aborted and retreived by divers.
+- AUV tries to find the flare, but can't find it and has to be aborted and retrieved by divers.

 |   |                 Task                    |     Points     |
 |---|:---------------------------------------:|:--------------:|